 Public hearings on condemnation of farmland — An advisory board can hold public hearings on public projects likely to have an impact on an operation or if projects involve condemnation of all or part of qualifying forest, farm, or horticultural land.
 Before a state or local government agency can condemn any interest in qualifying land within a VAD or EVAD, it must request that the local agricultural advisory board (established under N.C.G.S. § 106‑739) hold a public hearing.

-Record notice of proximity — A county that has a computerized land records system may require that such records include some form of notice to alert a person researching the title of a particular tract if the tract is located within a half-mile of a voluntary agricultural district.
+Record notice of proximity — A county shall require that such land records include some form of notice to alert a person researching the title of a particular tract if the tract is located within a half-mile of the property line of any tract of land enrolled in a voluntary agricultural district.

 Waiver of water and sewer assessments — Water and sewer assessments may be held in abeyance, with or without interest for farms inside or outside of a voluntary agricultural district, until improvements on such property are connected to the water or sewer system for which the assessment was made.